axelheer/nein-linq/README.md

 We are writing the year 2014 and still have to worry about null values.

 Howsoever, we got used to it and we are fine.
-But writing queries in C# loaded with null checks doesn't feel right, it just looks awful, the tranlated SQL even gets worse.
-A LINQ query just for SQL dbs can spare these null checks, a LINQ query just for in-memory calculcations must include them.
+But writing queries in C# loaded with null checks doesn't feel right, it just looks awful, the translated SQL even gets worse.
+A LINQ query just for SQL dbs can spare these null checks, a LINQ query just for in-memory calculations must include them.
 And a LINQ query for both has a problem, which *NeinLinq* tries to solve.

 The following query may trigger null references: